-If you’re considering having a pool installed, why not add a spa to your pool design?
-We also build standalone hot tubs if all you want is the warmth and relaxation of a spa.
-With jets on all sides and a floor grid for bubbles, you can get a full spa experience in the comfort of your backyard.
+If you’re considering installing concrete swimming pools, why not add a spa to your pool design?
+We also build standalone hot tubs if you want warmth and relaxation.
+With jets on all sides and a floor grid for bubbles, you can get a whole spa experience in the comfort of your backyard.

-Spas are usually made to seat 6 or more adults comfortably, so they need to be a certain size to accommodate this.
-If you’re after a square design, a 2x2 metre hot tub could suit you well.
-Otherwise, you could opt for 2.5x1.5 metres or 3x1.5 metres.
+Spas are usually made to seat six or more adults comfortably, so they need to be of a specific size to accommodate this.
+A 2 x 2-metre hot tub could suit you well if you’re after a square design.
+Otherwise, you could opt for 2.5 x 1.5 metres or 3 x 1.5 metres.

 The seat should be around half a metre underwater to provide a height that lets you keep your face out of the water while you’re sitting.
-The depth of the bottom is usually around 1 metre.
+And the depth of the bottom is usually around 1 metre.

-Your heating choice will have a large impact on how expensive your hot tub or spa is to run.
+Your heating choice for your spa and/or pool will significantly impact how expensive your hot tub or spa is to run.
 The two options are either a heat pump or natural gas through a gas heater.
 If you want to keep your spa running and warm consistently, a heat pump is the best option for you.
-If you plan to start up the spa only when you’re going to use it, natural gas is the better choice.
+If you plan to start the spa only when you use it, natural gas is the better choice.

-We recommend staying with a smaller hot tub style, as the larger the spa, the more expensive it is to heat.
-If you’re going to heat it only when you use it, a larger option will take longer to heat up as well.
-To retain heat in your spa, invest in a spa cover and this will save you money on heating costs.
+We recommend staying with a smaller hot tub style, as the more significant the spa, the more expensive it is to heat.
+If you’re going to heat it only when you use it, a larger option will also take longer to heat up.
+Invest in a spa cover to retain heat in your spa, which will save you money on heating costs.

-A spa that’s attached to a pool usually has a spillway where extra water washes into the pool.
-This has the dual benefits of controlling the water level of the spa and helping with heating the pool.
+A spa attached to a concrete swimming pool usually has a spillway where extra water washes into the pool.
+This has the dual benefits of controlling the spa’s water level and helping with heating the pool.

-Anyone who wants a pool to help mobilise their joints through a low-impact workout will enjoy sitting in the spa afterwards.
-The heat of the spa can help with numerous orthopaedic issues by warming up your joints.
+Anyone who wants concrete pools to help mobilise their joints through a low-impact workout will enjoy sitting in the spa afterwards.
+The spa’s heat can help with numerous orthopaedic issues by warming up your joints.

 Standalone spas also have many advantages.
-For example, these are more flexible as you can have your spa located somewhere away from your pool if you wish.
-Many families like to have the spa closer to their back door so it’s not far to reach in winter.
+For example, these are more flexible as you can have your spa located somewhere away from your swimming pool if you wish.
+Many families like to have the spa closer to their back door, so it’s not far to reach in winter.

-Having only a spa with no pool will result in lower operational costs as it requires fewer cleaning chemicals.
-Plus, if you only have a small outdoor space, a standalone spa will fit in nicely.
+Having only a spa with no swimming pool will lower operational costs as it requires fewer cleaning chemicals.
+Plus, a standalone spa will fit nicely if you only have a small outdoor space.

-The Pool Co. has plenty of experience in building standalone hot tubs as well as spas attached to pools.
-Simply let us know which you prefer, and we will make it happen.
+The Pool Co. has plenty of experience building standalone hot tubs and spas attached to concrete or plunge pools.
+Let us know which you prefer, and our pool builder will make it happen.
 Contact The Pool Co. today to find out more.